-Whether you’ve got a light grey Russian Blue, a silvery Chartreux, or a speckled Shorthair, it’s a great idea to give your feline a grey cat name to match.
+Whether you’ve got a light gray Russian Blue, a silvery Chartreux, or a speckled Shorthair, it’s a great idea to give your feline a gray cat name to match.

 Before you begin testing out names, though, remember: You’re going to be saying this name countless times in the near future.
 As such, be sure to try out a handful before you settle on one.
-To help you get started, here are 65 cool grey cat names to consider.
+To help you get started, here are 150 awesome gray cat names to consider.

-There are hundreds of cool cat names for grey cats to choose from, but we’ve managed to cull down our list to the best of the best.
+There are hundreds of cool cat names for gray cats to choose from, but we’ve managed to cull down our list to the best of the best.
 Here are our top 5 options.

-Luna: Greek in origin, the name Luna means “moon” and makes for a celestial and bright name choice for a kitten with a light grey or dappled coat.
-It’s a great pick for a cat with a calming and sweet personality, and it’s also one of our favorite grey and white cat names.
+Luna: Greek in origin, the name Luna means “moon” and makes for a celestial and bright name choice for a kitten with a light gray or dappled coat.
+It’s a great pick for a cat with a calming and sweet personality, and it’s also one of our favorite gray-and-white and black cat names.

 Dorian (Gray): Inspired by Oscar Wilde’s novel The Picture of Dorian Gray, this name’s a fun play on words—especially if you’re a British literature buff.
 Dorian was a character who wished that he could remain young and handsome while a magical portrait of him grew old, so it could be a good fit for a particularly good-looking boy who spends lots of time grooming.